manchalaharikesh/cyclone-intensity-estimation/README.md

 The dataset consists of the images of various cyclones (of 30-minute intervals) of the Indian peninsula and its cyclone intensities estimated at every 6hr interval.
 The collection is of IR images that are suitable for collecting images of cyclones even at night.
 The missing cyclone intensity values are imputed by time-series data analysis.
 The dataset is collected from the Meteorological and oceanographic Satellite data archive center (MOSDAC) of ISRO.
 The dataset consists of 17112 images.

-The sample images of dataset used can be found at: https://shrtco.de/Lxm8WD

 Visit MOSDAC at: https://www.mosdac.gov.in/